obibring/grunt-angular-service/README.md

   }
 })
 ```

+#### Export Strategies

+At its core, `ngservice` maps a target library's API to
+the return value of `service()` or `factory()` provider function.
+To return the
+correct value, `ngservice` must understand how the target library exports its API.

+##### `'window'`
+Use this option when the target library exposes its API by adding a property onto
+`window`. *When this option is selected, references to `window` from within the
+target library will point to a mock `window` object, not the browser's native `window`
+object* (to prevent global namespace littering).
+Any dependencies listed in the
+`inject` setting will be added onto the mock `window` object and hence made
+available to the target library via `window[dependencyName]`.

+##### `'context'`
+Use this option when the target library exposes its API by adding properties onto
+its context (onto `this`).
+If the library adds a multiple properties onto `this`, and
+you're only interested one of them, use the `choose` setting to select
+just the one property as the return value of the provider method.

+##### `'node'`
+Use this option when the target library uses node style
+If the target library uses node style `module.exports`, use this option.
+If the target library adds more than one property onto `module.exports` and you only
+care to retrieve one of these properties, use the `choose` option.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).